cpankow/uwm-astro-study-group/projects/20140617_git_tutorial/README.md

  * Simply a reference to a commit object within the repository
  * Usually there is a head in every repository called *master*
  * Repository can contain *any* number of heads
- * At any gfiven time, one head is selected as the "current head", aliased to *HEAD*, always in capitals
+ * At any given time, one head is selected as the "current head", aliased to *HEAD*, always in capitals
  * *HEAD* is the current active working copy

 ### The Git Index ###